memsql/singlestore-spark-connector/README.md

 When updating a table it is possible to insert rows with `ON DUPLICATE KEY UPDATE` option.
 See [sql reference](https://docs.singlestore.com/db/latest/en/reference/sql-reference/data-manipulation-language-dml/insert.html) for more details.
-> :warning: This feature doesn't work for columnstore tables with SingleStore 7.1.
+> :warning: This feature doesn't work for columnstore tables with SingleStoreDB 7.1.
 > :warning: Do not allow to update a table on unique key.
 ```scala
 df.write